 An early influential thinker was Dominique Bouhours, a Jesuit and frequent guest at salons who wrote Entretiens d’Ariste et d’Eugène, a series of dialogues about good taste.
 In this work, he deals with the arts, particularly eloquence, but also manners.
 Bouhours is best known for coining the term je ne sais quoi or “I don’t know what”—a special, undefinable quality that transcends any rules.
 His interlocutors evoke the possibility that a work of art could follow all the rules yet fail to please, if it lacks that special something.
 They compare the je ne sais quoi in the arts to the ineffable in the contemplation of nature or in Catholic theology.
 In another part of his Entretiens, Bouhours denounces exaggeration or excessive ornamentation in language: a common trope in works about rhetoric since Antiquity.
 His interlocutors apply this idea to seventeenth-century Europe when they agree that, with its simplicity and modesty, the French language is superior to bombastic Spanish and effeminate Italian.
 These linguistic prejudices indicate to us that Bouhours was trying to establish the status of France as the cultural heir to the Roman empire, in opposition to the two most dominant cultures in Europe in his era.

 In Bouhours’ text, politeness and artistic taste are closely tied, since it takes a special sense of discernment to perceive literary beauty as well as the right thing to say in a social setting.
 Both supposedly emanate from the acute sensibility of a refined person who is accustomed to being surrounded by beauty and good manners.
 The class implications of his ideas about taste are clear to see: only those members of an elite had the instinct for both exquisite politeness and exquisite artistic taste.
-It denies the possibility that just anyone could receive enough training to reach this level of refinement, an idea that would be shared by later theorists that emerge from this salon culture.
+It denies the possibility that just anyone could receive enough training to reach this level of refinement, an idea that would be shared by later theorists that emerged from this salon culture.

 The abbé Dubos, the marquise de Lambert, and Montesquieu, among others, continued this line of thought in the early eighteenth century.
 They belonged to a group of acquaintances that frequented the same social circles, including Lambert’s own salon.
 Because their reflections on taste were closely tied to their sense of worldly politeness, they shared a disdain for professional critics and any semblance of pedantry.
 They were less concerned with defining beauty and more intent on examining what happens in the mind and body of the viewer when she contemplates a pleasing object.
 Their emphasis on pleasure and sentiment was sensualist, based on input from the senses; in Montesquieu’s case, sensualism becomes frankly hedonistic.